AdrianaSchmit/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## Deployment
 ---

-???
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/AdrianaSchmit/curly-queen)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Master Branch".
+5. The page will automatically refresh.
+6. Scroll

 ## Credits
+---

 #### Content

-- The images in this website were copied from google images??
+-  The content was written by the developer.

+- [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) were used throughout the project for responsiveness.

+- The colours were choosed with help of [Adobe Color](https://color.adobe.com/create/color-wheel).

-- ex,.The text for section Y was copied from the Wikipedia article Z
+- The text for the Deployment section was copied from the [CodeInstituteSampleRead.me](https://github.com/Code-Institute-Solutions/SampleREADME).

 #### Media

-- The photos used in this site were obtained from ...
+- The images in this website were copied from google images.

 #### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from  [UrbanHair](https://urbanhair.se/#hem).
+- Great thanks to my Mentor for all the kind feedback, the tutors for all the help, and to the Student Care.